Methodology and data

-What Insynode is doing
+What Insynode does

 Insynode helps you self-assess your capability for a role using skills linked to occupations.
 You rate skills from 0 to 5 using whole numbers only, then you can export a PDF profile.

-What we store on your device
+What we store on your device (local storage)

 Saved data is stored locally in your browser (for example, localStorage).
 This can include:

-• Your selected role
+- Your selected role

-• Your skill ratings (0 to 5, whole numbers only)
+- Your skill ratings (0 to 5, whole numbers only)

-• Any optional profile details you type in (for example, name), if the UI includes them
+- Any optional profile details you type in (for example, name), if the UI includes them

-• Any custom skills you add
+- Any custom skills you add

-• Your recent searches
+- Your recent searches

 This local data does not need an account, and you can delete it at any time.